fablabedp/fablabedp-wiki/laser.md

 Line properties for lines to cut:
  - Linetype: Continuous.
  - Print Width: Hairline or Default.
- - Print Color: Not important unless using color mapping.
+ - Display/Print Color: Not important unless using color mapping.

 ### ii.
 Print

  - Printer: Epilog Engraver WinX64
  - Size: Custom Size
  - Output Type: Vector Output
- - Output Color: Display Color
+ - Output Color: Not important unless using color mapping.
+If using color mapping, choose the correct property based on how you configured your drawing (Colors can be specified as either Display or Print Color).
  - View and Output Scale:
     - select correct viewport
     - set cropping to `Window` or `Extents` (see [Aligning the material](#ii-Align-the-material-with-the-drawing))